AhaLabs/ahalabs.github.io/posts/wit-bringing-types-to-near-contracts.md

 For NEAR Wasm binaries this problem is made worse because all export functions have the same type signature, `foo()`, that is they take no arguments and return nothing.
-The reason for this is because the arguments are serialized in JSON[note], so the function first asks the host for a binary blob and then deserializes it.
+The reason for this is because the arguments are serialized in JSON, so the function first asks the host for a binary blob and then deserializes it.

 So if you can download a contract's binary and inspect it, you'll only have the function names